 Tailor your Ghent itinerary to your specific passions.

-Gravensteen Castle, especially with its entertaining audio guide, often a hit when traveling with kids.
+Gravensteen Castle, especially with its entertaining audio guide, often a hit with kids.
 Enjoy a canal boat tour.
 The Blaarmeersen recreational area space for outdoor activities.
 The Ghent The Museum of the city (STAM) has engaging exhibits.
 Belgian fries and waffles are universal kid-pleasers.

 Travel in the shoulder or off-season for better prices on flights and accommodation.